-In all cases, there must be a metal duct connection made to the supply air flange, and a one inch clearance to combustibles must be maintained to this duct connection.
+In all cases, there must be a metal duct connection made to the supply air flange, and a 1" clearance to combustibles must be maintained to this duct connection.

-For free blow applications, a metal sleeve must be used in the wall opening itself, again maintaining a one inch clearance to combustibles.
+For free blow applications, a metal sleeve must be used in the wall opening itself, again maintaining a 1" clearance to combustibles.